psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 Analyse: Millikan found the smallest unit of charge to be -1.592 x 10<sup>-19</sup>C (one electron rubbed on the oil drop), within 1% of today’s value of -1.602 x 10<sup>-19</sup>C. Oil drops could have larger electric charge but only existed as multiples of this base unit of charge.
 Crucial to our understanding of electrons.

 JJ Thomson’s q:m ratio of the electron was explained by Millikan’s experiment.
-That Cathode Rays were negatively charged particles 🡪 electrons.
+That Cathode Rays were negatively charged particles $\rightarrow$ electrons.
 Millikan’s oil drop experiment quantified electron charge as -1.602 x 10<sup>19</sup>C. This led to the calculation of the charge on the proton (size of positive charge), positron and mass of electron.

 m = 0.035 x 10<sup>-9</sup>